AdobeDocs/platform-learn.en/help/platform/use-case-playbooks/create-and-publish-a-playbook-instance.md

 # Create and publish playbook instances

-Learn how to create an publish an instance of a Use Case Playbook.
+Learn how to create and publish an instance of a Use Case Playbook.

 >[!VIDEO](https://video.tv.adobe.com/v/3427058/?learn=on)

 >[!AVAILABILITY]
 >
->This functionality is currently in Beta and is not available to all users.
+>This functionality is in Beta and is not available to all users.
 The documentation and the functionality are subject to change.